SparkMonitor/varOne/README.md

 * **varOne-rpc**  (It's varOne rpc protocol implementation between web and daemond)
 * **varOne-web**  (It's varOne web server)

-However, finish these initialization without error, you can run varOne on your local
+Once, these initializations are finished without error; you can run varOne on your locally

-varOne use <code>webpack</code> build up a development server for react hot loading, so if you want to run varOne web on local, please follow below steps:
+varOne uses <code>webpack</code> build up a development server for react hot loading, so if you want to run varOne web on local, please follow below steps:
 * Start web server in IDE(Deploy varOne-web to tomcat and start up)
 * Go to varOne-web/src/main/webapp, and run ```npm run dev```(It will start a webpack dev server on port 3001)
 * Open browser, go to http://localhost:8080/varOne-web/index.html

 > **Notes:**
-> Like previous said, before you run varOne web on your local,
+> Before you run varOne web on your local,
-> please make sure the varOne daemonds has been startup on your cluster and
+> please make sure the varOne daemonds has been started up on your cluster and
-> make sure your local directory **$HOME/.varOne/conf** exists following files
+> make sure your local directory **$HOME/.varOne/conf** contains the following files
 > - yarn-site.xml
 > - core-site.xml
 > - hdfs-site.xml
 > - metrics.properties

 ## Production
-Run the following command for package varOne as production
+Run the following command for varOne in production
 ```bash
 $ cd varOne
 $ gradle clean build shadowJar
 ```
-After it,
+After,
-The <code>varOne-web-{version}.war</code> generated in varOne-web/build/libs
+The <code>varOne-web-{version}.war</code> will be generated in varOne-web/build/libs
-The <code>varOned-{version}.jar</code> generated in varOne-node/build/libs
+The <code>varOned-{version}.jar</code> will be generated in varOne-node/build/libs